Developing Your Competency Framework – Linking Skills to Company Objectives

 |Take note of customer feature requests during interaction, take note processes that are confusing or difficult for customers and that would be best simplified with a new feature, prioritize feature suggestion based on number of requests and sends to development.||Do not log customer feature requests, work hard to create workarounds without suggesting a new feature to make things easier, send no suggestions to development.|

-If we identify a couple of other competencies and define them this way, what we get is SkillsDBPro’s competency framework.
+For instance, if we identify a couple of other competencies and define them this way, what we get is the SkillsDB competency framework.

 As you can see above, a competency framework lays out the blueprint for ‘excellent’ performance within an organization.
-Generally, the competency framework of an organization consists of a number of competencies that can be applied to a broad number of roles within the organization.
-A good framework uses language that is clear enough for everyone to understand, explaining what an excellent job behavior really looks like, and what behavior would reveal a lack of competency.
+Generally, the competency framework of an organization consists of a number of competencies that can apply to a broad number of roles within the organization.
+In fact, a good framework uses language that is clear enough for everyone to understand.
+It explains what an excellent job behavior really looks like, and what behavior would reveal a lack of competency.

-When a common understanding is established, it becomes the benchmark against which the overall performance of an individual, project, team, or an entire organization is assessed and evaluated.
+When a common understanding is clear, it becomes the benchmark against which the overall performance of an individual, project, team, or an entire organization is assessed and evaluated.

 Benefits of Developing a Competency Framework for an Organization